memsql/singlestore-spark-connector/README.md

 <h2 id="merging-on-save">Merging on save</h2>

-When saving dataframes or datasets to SingleStore, you can manage how SaveMode.Overwrite is interpreted by the connector via the option overwriteBehavior.
+When saving dataframes or datasets to SingleStoreDB, you can manage how SaveMode.Overwrite is interpreted by the connector via the option overwriteBehavior.
 This option can take one of the following values:

 1. `dropAndCreate`(default) - drop and create the table before writing new values.